The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

 \section{Mode stability for the Einstein equation (UEMS)}

-In this section, we prove Theorem~\ref{ThmKeyUEMS}.
-We recall the mode stability results on Schwarzschild--de~Sitter space from previous physics works by Ishibashi, Kodama and Seto \cite{KodamaIshibashiSetoBranes,KodamaIshibashiMaster,IshibashiKodamaHigherDim}.
+In this section, we prove Theorem~\ref{ThmKeyUEMS}.\footnote{In the follow-up work \cite{HintzKNdSStability}, the first author gives a detailed self-contained proof of UEMS for the Einstein--Maxwell system, linearized around a spherically symmetric Reissner--Nordstr\"om--de~Sitter spacetime.
+A forteriori, this gives UEMS for Schwarzschild--de~Sitter spacetimes, Theorem~\ref{ThmKeyUEMS}, as the special case when both the black hole charge and the electromagnetic perturbation vanish.} We recall the mode stability results on Schwarzschild--de~Sitter space from previous physics works by Ishibashi, Kodama and Seto \cite{KodamaIshibashiSetoBranes,KodamaIshibashiMaster,IshibashiKodamaHigherDim}.
 These are not stated in the form we need them, but it is easy to put them into the required form.

 These works rely on a decomposition of tensors into scalar and vector parts, as discussed in \cite{KodamaIshibashiSetoBranes}; we restrict our discussion here to the case of interest in the present paper, namely we work in $3$ spatial dimensions, so the spherical metric is the round metric on $\Sph^2$, corresponding to taking $n=2$ in \cite{KodamaIshibashiMaster}.
 (For higher dimensional spheres there would be a tensor part as well.)
-We explain this briefly.
+In brief, if $h$ is a (generalized) mode solution of the linearized Einstein equation~\eqref{EqKeyUEMSLinEin}, we shall expand $h$ into spherical harmonics; since $h$ is a symmetric 2-tensor, this can be accomplished by means of the formulas~\eqref{EqUEMSScalar} and \eqref{EqUEMSScalar0} (for scalar perturbations) and \eqref{EqUEMSVector} (for vector perturbations) below.
+Now, the Schwarzschild--de~Sitter metric is rotationally invariant, hence so is the linearized Einstein equation; therefore, each spherical harmonic component by itself solves the linearized Einstein equation.
+The calculations in the rest of the section analyze each of these components and show that each is a sum of a pure gauge term and a linearized Kerr--de~Sitter metric.

+Let us describe this in more detail.
 First, one considers a decomposition of tensors into aspherical ($dr,dt$), mixed and spherical parts.
 Then scalar perturbations arise from non-constant scalar eigenfunctions of the (negative) spherical Laplacian $\slDelta$ on $\Sph^2$,

 via considering $\sld\scal$ as well as $\sldelta^*\sld\scal$ and $\scal\slg$, namely

 where $\wt f$ is valued in aspherical 2-tensors, $f$ in aspherical one-forms, and $H_L,H_T$ are functions, all independent of the spherical variables; see \cite[Equation~(2$\cdot$4)]{KodamaIshibashiMaster}, or \cite[\S3]{KodamaIshibashiSetoBranes} in a more general setting.